Staines Greyhound Stadium: History

 In 1938, a Putt Mossman Motorcycle rodeo took place (this was a form of motorcycle tricks and skills).
 Stock car racing was also popular in the late 1950s.

 Staines owner Jack Walsh was in partnership with fellow bookmaker William Hill and they won the English Greyhound Derby with Lone Keel in 1938.

 The track could hold a maximum of 5,000 spectators and supplied a tote with a turnover in 1947 of £47,165.

 In 1949, Jack Walsh expressed his frustration with the authorities after his application to join the National Greyhound Racing Society was withheld.
 After agreeing to the completion and upgrading of facilities he was upset that the application also meant he would have to race on selected days as chosen by the NGRC as to avoid competition with Slough Stadium which was against his given rights as a track promoter as stated in the Betting and Lotteries Act 1934, an action that he could not agree with.

 Closure

-The track closed in 1960 and was dismantled in 1965, making way for a section of M25 cutting through the nearby land west of the Queensmead Lake Reservoir.
-The derelict track appears in the 1964 movie Séance on a Wet Afternoon.
+The stadium closed in 1960 and was dismantled in 1965.
+It later appeared as a filming location in the 1964 film Séance on a Wet Afternoon.